 Ex-felon registration laws most heavily impact those receiving lesser access to justice in the first instance --- frequently through an abuse of the law or legal process --- which could be fairly denominated human trafficking by another name.
 The World Bank (pdf) classifies all forms of non-consensual exploitation as Human Trafficking ...

 When presented with ex post facto challenges to sex offender registration laws, the Supreme Court agreed with sponsors that those laws were intended as civil public safety regulations that did not impose punishment for a prior offense.
 Smith v.
 Doe, 538 US 84 (2003).
-After being assured the targeted individuals in Smith were not required to appear and register in person, the Court focused on the stigmatizing effect of publishing their personal and criminal history information on a newly expensed public website, which it found acceptable because the offenders' criminal history was already available to the public at the local court house where everyone's civil and criminal history is available.
+After being assured the targeted individuals in Smith were not required to appear and register in person, the Court focused on the stigmatizing effect of publishing their personal and criminal history information on a public website, which it found acceptable because the offenders' criminal history was already available at the local court house where everyone's civil and criminal history is available.
 Because that would include a court clerks existing website, the reasonableness of a new website limited to the limited criminal history of a limited population seems strained.
 And the Court openly acknowledged a potential challenge to an obvious flaw with an intent to publish data forcibly extracted from the subject population: "Whether other constitutional objections can be raised to a mandatory reporting requirement, and how those questions might be resolved, are concerns beyond the scope of this opinion."
 Id.

 Surprisingly, despite numerous efforts, or precisely because of those efforts, the Court has yet to consider the mental, physical and economic impact of compliance upon each targeted individual, the value of that conscripted civil data service to government, and whether mandatory compliance asserts a limited right of ownership over the targeted individual to create a condition of civil Servitude in plain and direct violation of the 13th Amendment: